PhD, University of Toronto. 2011

 She is the author of Better Safe Than Sorry: How Consumers Navigate Exposure to Everyday Toxics, which identifies the rise of “precautionary consumption” in the United States.
 She finds that chemical body burdens are the consequence of decades of regulatory failure to properly assess the health consequences of environmental chemicals.
 The burden of addressing this failure has fallen to women and mothers who feel responsible for protecting their children from exposure to chemicals, and do so through cooking, grocery shopping, and management of the household.
 The book reveals how discourses of maternal responsibility and consumer empowerment circulate within the campaigns of environmental health advocacy groups, and as well as through the retail landscape for organic foods and ‘green’ products, particularly Whole Foods Market.

 In her other research, MacKendrick has examined the intersections of risk, individualization and modern motherhood, as well as the dynamics of non-toxic consumption, “foodscapes” and science activism.
-Her research has been published in Gender & Society, Sociological Forum, Signs: the Journal of Women in Culture and Society, Journal of Consumer Culture, and Contexts.
+Her research has been published in Gender & Society, Signs: the Journal of Women in Culture and Society, Sociological Forum, Journal of Consumer Culture, Food, Culture and Society and Contexts.